Undergraduate Program

 Physical Education

-All-Out Defense Education Military Training(I), Nursing(I)
+All-Out Defense Education Military Training(I)—National Defense Technology

 Campus and Community Service-Learning

-Professional Courses: 67 credits
+Professional Courses: 58 credits

 4